 Experienced Representation of Creditors in Bankruptcy Court

-For more than 49 years, our attorneys at the office of Stokes Carmichael & Ernst LLP have represented financial institutions, lenders, and creditors in complex bankruptcy matters.
+For 50 years, our attorneys at the office of Stokes Carmichael & Ernst LLP have represented financial institutions, lenders, and creditors in complex bankruptcy matters.

 From our office in Atlanta, Georgia, our lawyers work across the state to bring the highest quality of legal guidance to our clients.
 Our office and our professionals have received Martindale-Hubbell's highest rating, AV® Preeminent®, for excellence in legal ability and ethical standards.
 SCE Law is also a Silver Preferred Service Provider to the Community Bankers Association of Georgia.
 We are proud to be recognized by independent institutions as well as former clients for providing reliable service, aggressive representation and knowledgeable guidance.